bigandy/big-andy.co.uk/content/plugins/micropub/readme.txt

 == Authentication and authorization ==

 Supports the full OAuth2/IndieAuth authentication and authorization flow.
 Defaults to IndieAuth.
-Custom auth and token endpoints can be used by overriding the `MICROPUB_AUTHENTICATION_ENDPOINT` and `MICROPUB_TOKEN_ENDPOINT` endpoints.
+Custom auth and token endpoints can be used by overriding the `MICROPUB_AUTHENTICATION_ENDPOINT` and `MICROPUB_TOKEN_ENDPOINT` endpoints or by setting the options `indieauth_authorization_endpoint` and `indieauth_token_endpoint` which are also set by the IndieAuth Plugin.

 If the token's `me` value matches a WordPress user's URL, that user will be used.
 Otherwise, the token must match the site's URL, and no user will be used.

-Alternatively, you can set `MICROPUB_LOCAL_AUTH` to 1 to use WordPress's internal user login instead of tokens.
+Alternatively, you can set `MICROPUB_LOCAL_AUTH` to 1 to disable the plugin's authorization function, for example if you want authorization to be done by WordPress or another plugin.
+It will also be disabled if the IndieAuth plugin is installed.

 Finally, for ease of development, if the WordPress site is running on `localhost`, it logs a warning if the access token is missing or invalid and still allows the request.